dnobel/highrise-java-api/README.md

 # Highrise Java API

 Highrise Java API is a java client library for the [Highrise CRM API](http://github.com/37signals/highrise-api/).
 It contains the main entities of Highrise as Java classes and provides a clean and simple to use API to access the entities from Highrise.
+As this project was extracted from an Highrise Android app, the client library can be used for Android apps, too.

+The Highrise Java API is still under development.
+Therefore only a limited set of entities and resource are supported yet.
+Most resources provide read access only.
+Creating and updating entities is in an experimental stage.
+If you would  like to contribute feel free to open a pull request.

 ## Entities and Resources